MiclAnglz/HotelWebsite/README.md

 - This project was to be completed with a group, however; one of the group members completed the whole project by himself.
 The project in this repo is my version of the project that I completed myself.

-<strong>Addional Features Added :</strong>
+<strong>Addional Features Added : (admin login)</strong>

 - Created a custom view template from the "Booking" table in SQLite and implmented the records in the statistics page of the site.

   The stat caputures the number of bookings per month and can be filtered by year.
-Table records and charts are also dynamic and will change depending on the     records that are saved in thhe database.
+Table records and charts are also dynamic and will change depending on the     records that are saved in the database.

 <img width="129" alt="image" src="https://user-images.githubusercontent.com/103421610/201463177-b0ad7097-b338-4304-a199-b74dfe35e351.png">

 <img width="1027" alt="image" src="https://user-images.githubusercontent.com/103421610/201462999-a5020087-05cb-4bd7-a6f0-e78d90fe4b7d.png">

+- Created a search bar

 <hr/>
  <strong>Login Credentials</strong>